UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_2.md

 -   Try to schedule your workload accordingly.

 -   Please note for this exercise you must submit the scripts (with appropriate comments) as ***.zip*** file which will be used to determine your grade.

+-   The deadline for this Chapter is at 9:00 before the start of next practical.
 ```

 (Section-2.1)=